aibrahimsalem/leasing-contract-dockerized/README.md

 ### This service provides a restful endpoint to manage a leasing contract.

 # Dockerized Service
-### This service is based on docker compose in order to run it, please make sure that you have the following services up and running:
+### This service is based on docker-compose in order to run it, please make sure that you have the following services up and running:

 1. Docker Desktop or equivalent on other operating systems.
 2. Docker compose.